-It's very easy to make sushi, if you know what you're doing, that is.
-Time-consuming, yes, but once you got the hang of it, it was mindless work.
+It’s very easy to make sushi, if you know what you’re doing, that is.
+Time-consuming, yes, but once you get the hang of it, it’s mindless work.
+Ena knows this.
+Ena can make sushi in her sleep – and that’s pretty much what she’s doing now, swaying on her feet as she wraps the nori over the rice and completes another roll.

 Her parents had owned a sushi bar – that also sold tofu, soda, and, if you felt like some, assorted biscuits and slices – since they had moved from Japan to America, when Ena was about four.
 Her memories from Japan were murky, just a handful of people and places, and America was just about everything she knew.